- Department for Business, Energy & Industrial Strategy

 State aid contacts

-The State aid team at BIS is responsible for state aid across the whole of government including local and regional government and the devolved administrations.
+The BEIS state aid team is responsible for state aid across the whole of government including local and regional government and the devolved administrations.
 We can help public authorities to:

 - understand the state aid issues involved in the design and development of your assistance

 - advise on how to reduce and manage this risk

 The BEIS state aid team is only able to provide advice to public authorities and funding bodies.
 If you are a private company you should seek independent legal advice on how the state aid rules may apply.

 If you are a private company or public authority seeking funding under an existing scheme or project and would like more information about how the rules apply you should contact the public authority who is administering that scheme or project.

 Current Assisted Areas map